mimiyin/designing-for-education/2015-syllabus.md

 Course content is organized along 2 parallel tracks: The first is topical and intended to build a broad-ranging knowledge of education from demographics and pedagogy to assessment and business models through collaborative research.
 The second is practical and meant to provide hands-on experience with an iterative approach to design from developing user scenarios to self-experimentation to rapid prototyping and testing.

+We will be working with various local schools, organizations and programs to arrange for classroom observations.
+Students also have the option of signing up for an online course in place of observing a physical classroom.

 Questions we’ll tackle include:

 1. Does education need technology like a fish needs a bicycle?